Tufts Research Experience - Academic Year

 Each student selected to participate in this competitive program will be paired with a Principal Investigator who directs one of Tufts' many outstanding research laboratories.
 The majority of time in the program will be virtual mentored research through a Tufts laboratory.
 Students will be fully integrated into the research team, which may include post-doctoral scholars and graduate / undergraduate students, along with including team meetings and research presentations, an incredible opportunity to interact with world-class researchers.
 Students will Zoom in to all mentoring sessions and online meetings.

-- Our summer program offers a more intensive full-day research experience with the option to live on campus and participate in additional journal clubs, field trips, guest lectures, skills-building workshops, and networking events.
+Our summer program offers a more intensive full-day research experience with the option to live on campus (when the program is offering in-person options) and participate in additional journal clubs, field trips, guest lectures, skills-building workshops, and networking events.
 If this appeals to you, check-out the Tufts Summer Research Experience!